 Global Banks such as Standard Chartered Bank, HSBC Holding Group PLC, Credit Suisse A.G., Credit Suisse Asset Managment Ltd, Commerzbank A.G., Barclays PLC and BNP Paribas entered into Deferred Prosecution Agreements and Consent Orders regarding their violation of U.S. Counter-Terrorism Sanctions against Sudan, Cuba and Iran.
-In return, for billions in violation fines, the U.S. agreed to delay criminal prosecution against these banks—meaning it is unlikely there will ever be any type of prosecution.
-What is clear is that the financial transactions engaged in by these banks supported terrorism, as the banks knowingly and unlawfully agreed to engage in “stripping” billions of United States dollars on behalf of Iran, despite being aware that Iran was a designated state sponsor of terrorism.
+These global banks paid billions of dollars in fines, and the U.S. agreed to delay criminal prosecution against these banks—meaning it is unlikely there will ever be any type of prosecution.
+What is clear is that the financial transactions engaged in by these banks helped Iran support terrorism.
+As these global banks engaged in the “stripping” billions of United States dollars on behalf of Iran, despite the fact that Iran was and is a known state sponsor of terrorism.

 Statute of Limitations on Anti-Terrorism Lawsuits